 For many people, a timeshare represents an opportunity to live in the best of both worlds: a guaranteed spot in paradise with all the amenities and none of the hassle.
 It’s typically cheaper than purchasing a home or condo in a popular destination area, and responsibilities like maintenance are left to the property manager.

 People who are interested in or are currently participating in a timeshare also find it can be a solid investment.
 Subletting or renting a timeshare can be lucrative – but not always.
-Make sure to consider the pros and cons of a timeshare.

 How a Timeshare Works